Kandik/C45FlyOrDontFly/README.md

 Rated 40/40

-The dataests are not included, presentation is on demand (stefankando117@gmail.com)
+The datasets are not included, presentation is on demand (stefankando117@gmail.com)

 The documentation is in Slovak